 - 1. The proposed primary supervisor - 2.
 Potential associate supervisor/s or other registered supervisor. - 3.
-Chaired by the HDR Coordinator, regional PRS Chair, or Deputy Dean Research & Innovation, or equivalent.
+Chaired by the HDR Coordinator, the School's regional PRS coordinator, or Deputy Dean Research & Innovation, or equivalent.

 Each pre-application presentation is followed by internal deliberations in the School.
 This can be a lengthy process, as the School PRS/HDR Executive considers the strategic alignment of the research and candidate with the School's and RMIT's research priorities.
 This means candidates should be prepared for a waiting period.
-Potential applicants will be informed of the panel's decision via email on whether the School of Architecture & Urban Design will invite a formal application to the program.
+Potential applicants will be informed of the panel's decision via email on whether the School of Design will invite a formal application to the program.

 STEP 4.
-SUBMIT A FORMAL APPLICATION FOR A HDR CANDIDATE PLACE
+SUBMIT A FORMAL APPLICATION FOR AN HDR CANDIDATE PLACE

-If your pre-application interview is successful, you will be invited to submit a formal application.
+If your pre-application interview is successful and your online EOI has been assessed and approved, you will be invited to submit a formal application, which will be a continuation of your EOI submitted via the RMIT University Application Services website.

 To formally apply, you will need to closely read the information emailed to you about how to apply, and apply according to your residency type and location of study.
-Your application must include a copy of your brief Research Proposal, a folio and a CV, (as outlined above) as well as other material indicated on the form such as academic transcripts.
-All of these documents are submitted to RMIT Research Admissions.
+Your application will include the previously provided copy of your brief Research Proposal, a folio and a CV, (as outlined above) as well as other material indicated on the form such as academic transcripts.
 Applications without Research Proposals will not be considered.
 Please note that all International applicants must meet RMIT University's Minimum English Language Requirements for research programs.

-Once your application has been logged by the RMIT Research Admissions Office it will be forwarded to the School for a final decision on whether you will be offered a place.
+Once your application has been logged by the RMIT University Application Services website it will be forwarded to the School for a final decision on whether you will be offered a place.